-The flagship product tied to the PriaTest is a "customized" dietary supplement said to be based on the results of a urine hormone test called the PrivaTest.
+The flagship product tied to the PrivaTest is a "customized" dietary supplement said to be based on the results of a urine hormone test called the PrivaTest.
 The PrivaTest was developed by J. Alexander Bralley, PhD, founder and chief executive officer of MetaMetrix Clinical Laboratory, a lab that caters to chiropractors and other offbeat health professionals.
 In December 2010, the quoted prices were $139.95 for the test, $69.95 per month for the vitamins, and $99.95 for a retest that is recommended in six months so the formula can be "readjusted."

 This report is based mainly on documents I collected and observations I made about Ideal Health prior to 2009.
 I don't know whether The Trump Network or Bioceutica modified their test process, but even if they did, I believe my conclusions are still valid because no single test can provide a rational basis for dietary supplement recommendations.
 In 2016, the Washington Post reported that Trump claims that his involvement with Ideal Health merely allowed them to use his name for marketing purposes and that he was not involved in the company's operations.
 But the paper noted that "statements by him and other company representatives—as well as a plethora of marketing materials circulating online—often gave the impression of a partnership that was certain to lift thousands of people into prosperity."

 Illegal Health Claims